OpenPGP CA: a high-level overview

 - A company or a department at a company

 OpenPGP CA’s approach is based on the observation that in organizations, users already trust their administrators with access to their data (including email) and the integrity of their systems.
-So, asking them to also maintain a directory of users and keys does not require placing additional trust in them.
+So, asking the administrator to also maintain a directory of users and keys does not require placing additional trust in them.

 Users need to learn fewer skills